marygan/marygan/README.md

 ### Hi there 👋

-🌱 My name is Mary and I am a student in ATMS 523 at UIUC! 🔭
+🌱 My name is Mary and I am a Master's student at the University of Illinois

 I am interested in learning more about how to use collaborative data analysis tools to create interesting projects and further my understanding of atmospheric science research and models. ⚡